bartongroup/RoSA/README.md

 Help for the R rosa functionality can be found by typing `help(rosa)` after installing and loading the RoSA R package.

-The python scripts can be used to
+The python preprocessing scripts can be used to
 * create an antisense annotation (as gtf) from a standard annotation (as gff or gtf), which can then be used to generate antisense read counts via your favourite read counting tool (e.g. [featureCounts](http://subread.sourceforge.net)):
 ```
 make_annotation -a <annotation file as gff or gtf> -o <output filename without file extension>